 Mangyongdae Native House, Pyongyang | North Korea Travel Guide

 Mangyongdae is the birthplace of President Kim Il Sung and where he spent his childhood.
-It is a sacred place for the Korean people.
+It has been established as a sacred place for the North Korean people.

 The Mangyongdae Revolutionary Museum was opened to the public in 1970.

 Mangyongdae is situated on the banks of the Taedonggang River.

 It is situated just a short walk from Mangyongdae Funfair.

 On display at the Mangyongdae Native House are historic relics used by the President in his childhood, and other materials preserved in their original state.